 The Company's hedging policy does not permit it to hold or issue derivative instruments for trading purposes.
 The Company does, however, have certain interest rate derivative instruments that have been designated as cash flow hedging instruments.
 Such instruments effectively convert variable interest payments on certain debt instruments into fixed payments.
 For qualifying hedges, SFAS No. 133 allows derivative gains and losses to offset related results on hedged items in the consolidated statement of operations.
 The Company has formally documented, designated and assessed the effectiveness of transactions that receive hedge accounting.
-For the three months ended March 31, 2007 and 2006, other income (expense), net includes \$0 and gains of \$2 million, respectively, which represent cash flow hedge ineffectiveness on interest rate hedge agreements.
+For each of the three months ended June 30, 2007 and 2006, other expense, net includes \$0 and a gain of \$2 million, respectively, which represent cash flow hedge ineffectiveness on interest rate hedge agreements.
 This ineffectiveness arises from differences between critical terms of the agreements and the related hedged obligations.
-Changes in the fair value of interest rate agreements designated as hedging instruments of the variability of cash flows associated with floating rate debt obligations that meet the effectiveness criteria of SFAS No. 133 are reported in accumulated other comprehensive income (loss).
-For the three months ended March 31, 2007 and 2006, losses of \$2 million and \$1 million, respectively, related to derivative instruments designated as cash flow hedges, were recorded in accumulated other comprehensive income (loss).
-The amounts are subsequently reclassified into interest expense as a yield adjustment in the same periods in which the related interest on the floating-rate debt obligations affects earnings (losses).
+Changes in the fair value of interest rate agreements that are designated as hedging instruments of the variability of cash flows associated with floating rate debt obligations, and that meet the effectiveness criteria of SFAS No. 133 are reported in accumulated other comprehensive income.
+For the three months ended June 30, 2007 and 2006, gains of \$50 million and \$1 million, respectively, and for the six months ended June 30, 2007 and 2006, a gain of \$48 million and \$0, respectively, related to derivative instruments designated as cash flow hedges, were recorded in accumulated other comprehensive income.
+The amounts are subsequently reclassified as an increase or decrease to interest expense in the same periods in which the related interest on the floating-rate debt obligations affects earnings (losses).

 Certain interest rate derivative instruments are not designated as hedges as they do not meet the effectiveness criteria specified by SFAS No. 133.
 However, management believes such instruments are closely correlated with the respective debt, thus managing associated risk.
 Interest rate derivative instruments not designated as hedges are marked to fair value, with the impact recorded as other income (expense) in the Company's condensed consolidated statements of operations.
-For the three months ended March 31, 2007 and 2006, other income (expense), net, includes losses of \$1 million and gains of \$6 million, respectively, resulting from interest rate derivative instruments not designated as hedges.
+For the three months ended June 30, 2007 and 2006, other expense, net, includes gains of \$6 million and \$3 million, respectively, and for the six months ended June 30, 2007 and 2006, other expense, net includes gains of \$5 million and \$9 million, respectively, resulting from interest rate derivative instruments not designated as hedges.

-As of March 31, 2007 and December 31, 2006, the Company had outstanding \$3.4 billion and \$1.7 billion, respectively, in notional amounts of interest rate swaps.
+As of June 30, 2007 and December 31, 2006, the Company had outstanding \$3.0 billion and \$1.7 billion, respectively, in notional amounts of interest rate swaps.
 The notional amounts of interest rate instruments do not represent amounts exchanged by the parties and, thus, are not a measure of exposure to credit loss.
 The amounts exchanged are determined by reference to the notional amount and the other terms of the contracts.